ksu-cs-textbooks/cis400/content/C-exercises/12-web-data/04-using-linq.md

 }
 ```

-Now if we run the program, and search for a specific term, we'll see our results is modified to contain _only_ those movies with the terms in thier title!
+Now if we run the program, and search for a specific term, we'll see our results is modified to contain _only_ those movies with the terms in their title!

 We can also use the query syntax instead of the extension method syntax, which is similar to SQL: